 Take some time to read the comments from blog posts and social media.
 You can learn a lot from reading what people are saying.

-So far, I have talked about Evergreen Content, Long-tail Keywords and Create Viral Content.
-Now I would like to go over email marketing.
+So far, I have talked about Evergreen Content, Long-tail Keywords, and Create Viral Posts.

-People have joined your email list because they enjoy what your art and content.
+People have joined your email list because they enjoy your art and the content you are publishing.

 Your email list will be the number one source of qualified traffic.

-Ok, now that you know that an email list will help you to drive traffic to your blog and land more sales, how do you build your email list?
+Now that you know that an email list will help you drive traffic to your blog and land more sales, how do you build your email list?

 It all boils down to what your site offers.